elvin-mark/my-portfolio/blogs/least-action-principle.md

 # Least Action Principle

 When I learned for the very first time about the Least Action Principle, I was amazed at how useful it was and how beautifully it compressed so much in a very simple equation, but at the same time I had a lot of questions on how it was derived and what it actually meant.
-So after thinking a lot for so many years, I have come to my own interpretation to which I feel comfortable with and I wanted to share it here.
+So after lots of thinking, reading on publications regarding the topic and watching some videos on youtube [1], I have come to my own interpretation to which I feel comfortable with and I wanted to share it here.

 ## The traditional way